nishijjain/text-summarizer/README.md

 7. Sort the selected sentences in order of appearance in the original text to preserve content and meaning.

 And like that, you have generated a summary of the original text.

+## Run the program
+Run the improved_summary.java file and you will see the summary with stats displayed towards the bottom of the window.